tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/04-Stu_Predicting_Fraud/README.md

-# Students Do: Predicting Fraudulent Loans Applications
+# Student Do: Predicting Fraudulent Loans Applications

-According to the American Bankers Association, [every dollar of fraud now costs banks and credit unions roughly $2.92](https://www.aba.com/member-tools/industry-solutions/insights/state-card-fraud-2018).
-That's a reason why predicting fraud using machine learning techniques becomes a [broad area of research](https://scholar.google.com.mx/scholar?q=fraud+detection+machine+learning&btnG=&oq=fraud+detection+) and a great [business opportunity for FinTech startups](https://www.eu-startups.com/2019/06/paris-based-fintech-bleckwen-raises-e8-8-million-for-its-fraud-detection-software-to-prevent-financial-crime/).
+According to the American Bankers Association, [every dollar of fraud costs banks and credit unions roughly $2.92](https://www.aba.com/member-tools/industry-solutions/insights/state-card-fraud-2018).
+That's a reason why predicting fraud using machine learning techniques is a [broad area of research](https://scholar.google.com.mx/scholar?q=fraud+detection+machine+learning&btnG=&oq=fraud+detection+) and a great [business opportunity for FinTech startups](https://www.eu-startups.com/2019/06/paris-based-fintech-bleckwen-raises-e8-8-million-for-its-fraud-detection-software-to-prevent-financial-crime/).

-In this activity, you are going to explore how tree-based algorithms can be used to identify fraudulent loan applications.
-You will start using a decision tree model that will be trained with the `sba_loans_encoded.csv` file that you created before.
+In this activity, you will explore how tree-based algorithms can be used to identify fraudulent loan applications.
+You will start by using a decision tree model trained with the `sba_loans_encoded.csv` file that you created earlier.

 ## Instructions